bhaskarvemuri18/Investing-for-Dummies/README.md

 Tools and Technologies used: Java, IntelliJ, Java Swing

-This project is stored in Northeastern's github private repository.
-The access to the repository is provided on request.
-Please mail me at vemuri.sr@husky.neu.edu for access.
+This project is stored in Northeastern's private github repository.
+Please mail me at vemuri.sr@husky.neu.edu to accesses this project.